 “To start, we need to educate those currently in the healthcare system about the depths of mental illness and the risks they pose to those affected, and how important it is to take people seriously, and take immediate action.

-“Furthermore, the government need to open up the cheque book and put more money into mental healthcare.
+“Furthermore, the government needs to open up the cheque book and put more money into mental healthcare.
 We can’t expect counsellors, therapists, and other mental health professionals to want to come to a province where they will be underfunded, overworked and not appreciated.
 The saying ‘build it and they will come’ rings so true in this case,” Moore added.

 But if we build it, will they come?
 Anderson-Mason is adamant on one point; what the mental health care framework is truly lacking in New Brunswick is personnel.